kate-gill/todo-list/README.md

 # Todo List

-A Todo List application with Local Storage and CRUD functionality.
+A Todo List application with Local Storage and full CRUD functionality.

 * Built in Vanilla JavaScript
 * Designed with Bootstrap
-* Mobile Responsive

 ![demo](demo.gif)